singhalrk/singhalrk.github.io/_pages/about.md

 You can find my CV [here](/files/singhal_raghav.pdf).

 Check out my recent work, where we show how inference-time scaling and steering diffusion models can improve performance more than fine-tuning and even gradient-based guidance.
-Detailed blog post coming soon! $p_\theta(\mathbf{x})$
+Detailed blog post coming soon! $$p_\theta(\mathbf{x})$$
 [A General Framework for Inference-time Scaling and Steering of Diffusion Models](https://arxiv.org/abs/2501.06848)